https-www-github-com-Web3LuckyLambs/verbose-goggles/README.md

 }

 /**
- * @dev Wrappers over Solidity's arithmetic operations with added overflow
+ * @main Wrappers over Solidity's arithmetic operations with added overflow
  * checks.
  *
  * Arithmetic operations in Solidity wrap on overflow.
 This can easily result